 8. Taj Mahal - Completed c.
 AD 1648

-The symbol of love, the ivory-white mausoleum of marble, the Taj Mahal, is well known across the world for its historical value, its tale of love, and stunning beauty.
-It truly deserves to be one of the seven wonders of the world.
-The Taj Mahal is located in the India's historic city of Agra.
+The Taj Mahal, is well known across the world for its historical value, its tale of love, and its stunning beauty.
+The Taj Mahal is located in the historic Indian city of Agra.
 It houses the tomb of Mumtaz Mahal, the wife of the Mughal Emperor Shah Jahan.
 It is said that the Emperor loved his wife dearly and after her death decided to build the Taj Mahal to remind the world of their tale of love.
 The construction of the Taj Mahal was completed by 1632.
 The estimated cost of construction of this monument at that time is estimated to be equivalent to US$827 million in 2015.
 In 1983, the Taj Mahal was inscribed by the UNESCO as a World Heritage Site.
-Today, it attracts 7 to 8 million annual visitors to Agra.
+Today, it attracts 7 to 8 million annual visitors to Agra every year.

 7. Colosseum - Completed AD 80

-Rome in Italy hosts one of the 7 wonders of the world, the Colosseum or the Flavian Amphitheatre, an oval-shaped amphitheater in the center of the city.
+Rome, Italy hosts the Colosseum, which is one of the 7 wonders of the world.
+Sometimes call the Flavian Amphitheatre, the Colosseum is an oval-shaped amphitheater in the center of the city.
 It is the largest amphitheater in the world and is built of concrete and sand.
 The Colosseum's construction was initiated in AD 72 by Emperor Vespasian and was finished by AD 80 by his successor Titus.
 Domitian, another emperor of the Flavian dynasty later made certain modifications to the amphitheater.
 The Colosseum had the capacity to host about 80,000 spectators.
 Mock sea battles, animal hunts, famous battle re-enactments, executions, and mythological dramas were some of the public spectacles held at the Colosseum.
 Today, this wonder of the world is a popular tourist attraction and serves as the iconic symbol of Imperial Rome.

 6. Chichen Itza - c.
 AD 600